 The drawback is that the refinishing process is a big, messy job.
-It involves taking almost everything out of the kitchen, and then bringing in big, loud equipment that sends sawdust flying through the air in every direction.
+It involves taking almost everything out of the kitchen and then bringing in big, loud equipment that sends sawdust flying through the air in every direction.
 You then have to apply stains and finishes to the wood, allowing each to dry over the course of hours or days before moving on to the next step.

-The Advantages Of Hardwood In Kitchens
+The Advantages of Hardwood In Kitchens

 Design: Hardwood is a beautiful material that brings the vibrant energy of a living forest into your kitchen.
-It’s also a very common flooring material, and if it is used in other rooms then a kitchen installation can help to unite this space with the design of the rest of the home.
+It’s also a very common flooring material, and if it is used in other rooms than a kitchen installation can help to unite this space with the design of the rest of the home.
 This is especially useful in open floor designs, where kitchens stretch seamlessly into living areas.

-Soft: The kitchen is a place where one or more people will spend a lot of time standing as they work to prepare meals for family and friends.
+Soft: A kitchen is a place where one or more people will spend a lot of time standing as they work to prepare meals for family and friends.
 That makes the comfort of the floor an important factor.
 Hardwood provides you with a softer, more yielding surface to stand on than most tile and hard surface flooring options.
 This also makes it less likely that items will shatter if accidentally dropped.

 Floods and Leaks in Kitchens

-The kitchen is a place that uses water in a lot of different ways.
+A kitchen is a place that uses water in a lot of different ways.
 Unfortunately, each utensil that ties into the plumbing of your house, is a potential disaster waiting to happen.
-Small leaks can cause standing puddles, that will wear through finish and seep down cracks to rot the floor from within.
+Small leaks can cause standing puddles, that will wear through the finish and seep down cracks to rot the floor from within.